guoxiangyu-code/GMR_Hie/README.md

 | `Standard` | 4,138 | 465 | 1,036 | 5,639 | 1,957 |
 | `Full` | 16,898 | 2,235 | 2,986 | 22,119 | 5,468 |

 For details about label fields and directory organization, see [`data/README.md`](data/README.md).
 Large assets, including videos and model weights, are hosted on [Hugging Face](https://huggingface.co/datasets/diiiA22B9S/Soccer-GMR).
+Access is manually reviewed after the requester completes the Soccer-GMR NDA form.
+Commercial use, redistribution, public hosting, or sharing access links is not permitted.

 <p align="center">
   <img src="assets/dataset.png" alt="Statistics of Soccer-GMR" width="720" />